Süddeutsche Glasmanufaktur - Theodor Wieseler / Wieseler & Beeri / Wieseler & Mahler

 Purchased Steins from: Diesinger S.P.Gerz I, Matthias Girmscheid, Hauber & Reuther, Marzi & Remy, Merkelbach & Wick Porzellanfabrik Utzschneider et Cie - Sarreguemines Porzellanfabrik AL-KA Kunst Alboth & Kaiser

-Impressed mark for Theodor Wieseler on the base of the Frauenkirche Tower made by Hauber & Reuther.
+Impressed mark for Theodor Wieseler on the base of the Frauenkirche Tower is usually attributed to Hauber & Reuther.
+However the piece above has been identified as Merkelbach & Wick from the capacity mark.

 Wieseler & Mahler (since 1886), Karolinenstraße 27, Nuremberg.
 Photograph dated 2009.